Miscellaneous

 It may involve a heuristic to decide between

-.
-Currently, it defaults tomean_integral
+mean_integralandmean_sum.
+Currently, it defaults tomean_integral.

 - property mean_integral: float